AswajithB/Machine-learning-Classification-Models/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-success)

 ## 📘 Overview
-This project predicts the **type of wine** (Red or White) based on physicochemical properties such as acidity, pH, alcohol content, and more.
+This project classifies **wine type (Red or White)** based on physicochemical properties such as acidity, pH, and alcohol content.
-To handle class imbalance, **SMOTE (Synthetic Minority Oversampling Technique)** was applied.
+Class imbalance was addressed using **SMOTE (Synthetic Minority Oversampling Technique)**.
-After testing multiple models, **Logistic Regression** was chosen as the final model using **cross-validation** for robust evaluation.
+After testing multiple models, **Logistic Regression** was chosen as the final model based on **cross-validation performance**.

 ---

 ## 📊 Dataset
-The dataset includes chemical properties of wine samples.
+The dataset contains chemical characteristics of wine samples.

 | Column | Description |
 |---------|--------------|